Genetic counseling: Europe

+Genetic counselling is still a developing profession in Europe; its practice differs from country to country owing to the structure of the nation's healthcare system, their laws, and their culture.
 As of 2023, genetic counsellors practice in 19 European nations: Austria, Belgium, Cyprus, Denmark, France, Germany, Greece, Iceland, Ireland, Italy, Malta, Netherlands, Norway, Portugal, Romania, Spain, Sweden, Switzerland and the UK.
 In 2023 there were about 960 genetic counselors practicing in Europe, a number that has only increased very slightly since 2018.
 Formal GC registration occurs through two different programs: in the United Kingdom (via the GCRB as described below) and the European Union via the European Board of Medical Genetics (EBMG).
-Genetic counselors are not currently recognized as a profession in several European countries including Austria, Belgium, Germany, and Portugal.
-This is likely due to legal restrictions in these countries, which classify genetic counseling as a medical discipline, and therefore must be conducted by physicians.